Take A Soak In Suds With A Prague Beer Bath – Estimated reading time: 8 minutes

-From the David Cerny sculptures, to the Museum of Torture, to the option of getting a fish pedicure, there are so many weird and offbeat things to see and do in Prague that visitors will actually have a hard time fitting all of them into their agendas.
+Prague is really weird.
+In fact, the city is so extra that it doesn’t need a street art mural like Portland does, begging its inhabitants to “Keep Prague Weird.”
+From the David Cerny sculptures, to the Museum of Torture, to the option of getting a fish pedicure, there are so many unusual things to see and do in Prague that visitors will actually have a hard time fitting all of them into their agendas.

-In my ongoing quest to find weird and offbeat things to share with you, I thought about all of the possible weird things to do in Prague, Czech Republic.
+In my ongoing quest to find weird and offbeat things to share with you, I thought about all of the possible weird things to do in Czechia’s capital city.
 I hadn’t yet visited the Sex Machines Museum.
-I still hadn’t seen any of the David Cerny sculptures.
-I hadn’t ever taken a beer bath in Prague.
+I still hadn’t seen all of the David Cerny sculptures.
+Most of all, I hadn’t ever taken a beer bath in Prague.

-Yes, it wasn’t really a lifelong dream, but it’s been something that I’ve wanted to do ever since I first heard about it when I moved to Berlin four years ago.
-It seems that beer baths are actually quite popular in Germany and Austria too.
+Yes, it wasn’t really a lifelong dream, but it’s been something that I’ve wanted to do ever since I first heard about it when I moved to Europe.
+It seems that beer baths are actually quite popular in both Germany and Austria too.

 Beer Spa Bernard in Prague

-My Prague beer bath finally happened when I visited Canadian friends Jeff and Katie of Wandertooth just last month.
+My Prague beer bath finally happened when I visited Canadian friends Jeff and Katie of Wandertooth.
 After spending the better part of the day exploring Prague with Katie by foot, she dropped me off at Beer Spa Bernard.
 Located in the heart of Prague’s Old Town, the location is central and easy to reach if you’re already in the area visiting tourist attractions like the Charles Bridge or astronomical clock.

 Spa Bernard offers a private experience that can be enjoyed as a couple or, in my case, alone.
-You know me, I like to fly solo!
+And you know me, I like to fly solo!

 The Beer Bath

-The beer bath at Spa Bernard begins when you head to the change room to get undressed and wrap a bedsheet around yourself.
-A bathing suit is not required unless you’re feeling modest.
-As you can tell from my experiences at the German sauna, I have no problem with modesty at all!
+The experience at Spa Bernard begins when you head to the change room to get undressed.
+They provide you with bedsheet to wrap around yourself; a bathing suit isn’t required unless you’re feeling modest.
+As you can tell from my experiences at the German sauna, I have no problem with modesty whatsoever.

 The heavy smell of beer in the air and the thought of actually bathing in a giant tub of alcohol felt a little strange at first, but you soon forget this as you sink into the warm, soothing water.
 To my delight, it was a Jacuzzi bath, and the jets of water were soon massaging my entire body.
 The swirling water helps to release vitamins, proteins etc.